ynonp/microservices-scenarios/01-reminders/graphql/readme.md

 1. Change the code so actual email will be sent (using sendgrid)

+2. Change the Rails GraphQL API to allow a consumer to get all the meetings

-2. Allow a participant to define other communication methods and to select her preferred way.
+3. Allow a participant to define other communication methods and to select her preferred way.

-3. The Reminders service should use the preferred communication method (SMS, email, twitter, etc.) to send a reminder.
+4. The Reminders service should use the preferred communication method (SMS, email, twitter, etc.) to send a reminder.